-Carrying out major works on a property or development is sometimes followed by a
+When do leaseholders have to pay for improvements?
+Carrying out major works on a property or development can sometimes create a

 disagreement from one or more property owners who have an obligation to contribute to minor/major works.

 This can lead to a delay in the works starting due to the dispute itself, or because a property owner

 refuses to pay their share of the works.